London lifestyle & travels with kids and babies

 10. Bequia.
 This goes back to January 2013, on our babymoon with friends around the Caribbeans.
 On our 8 days delightful stay in Bequia, we found the Old Hegg Turtle Sanctuary, a slightly ramshackle outpost on the northeastern side of the island.
 Since 1995, its founder, Orton King, rescued and nurtured Hawksbill turtles of every age, keeping them in seawater pools where you can touch them.
 A retired fisherman, King supposedly set up the sanctuary after being shipwrecked and hauled from the sea unconscious, his skin peeling off.
 Bequian tales rarely disappoint and this is one delightful sanctuary.

-For more wildlife adventures, check our articles on our favourite places in the world to snorkel with wild dolphins or best places to dive with sharks.
+For more wildlife adventures, check our articles on our favourite places in the world to snorkel with wild dolphins , the Manatees by Key Largo or best places to dive with sharks.
 Happy playful swimming all!